Willie Pless

-Willie Pless (born February 21, 1964) is a former Canadian football linebacker in the Canadian Football League.
-He played for the Toronto Argonauts, BC Lions, Edmonton Eskimos, and Saskatchewan Roughriders, winning the 1993 Grey Cup with the Eskimos.
+Willie Pless (born February 21, 1964) is an American former professional football linebacker who played in the Canadian Football League (CFL) for the Toronto Argonauts, BC Lions, Edmonton Eskimos, and Saskatchewan Roughriders.
+He won the 1993 Grey Cup with the Eskimos.
 He was inducted into the Canadian Football Hall of Fame in 2005.

 College career

 Pless played his college football at the University of Kansas.
 As a Jayhawk starter for only three years (1983–1985) he amassed an amazing 633 tackles.
 This is not recognized as a record, as the NCAA officially counted tackles starting in 2000, but the present leader (Rod Davis) has only 526.
 Being 5 feet 10 inches tall, 210 pounds, Pless was not drafted by the NFL.
 He would later (in 1990) try out for the New Orleans Saints and Kansas City Chiefs, but otherwise, his entire 14 year, 250 game, career was played in Canada.
 Willie was an All Big Eight Academic first team and was elected as the all-time best linebacker in the history of Big Eight after it became the Big Twelve.